The ideal structure of measure algebras and asymptotic properties of group representations: Open Questions

 \subsection{Acknowledgements}

 Part of this work was undertaken during my postdoctoral position at the Laboratoire des Math{\' e}matiques de Besan{\c c}on, and I would like to thank Uwe Franz and Yulia Kuznetsova for their kind hospitality during that period.
 I would like to thank Simeng Wang, Keith Taylor, and Michael Leinert for useful email exchanges.
 I am indebted to Bence Horv{\'a}th for his careful reading of the manuscript.
+Finally, I want to thank the anonymous referees for their helpful and insightful comments, and in particular for pointing out how to simplify the proof of Lemma \ref{1.1}.